ron2015schmitt/code-snippets/README.md

 # code-snippets
-Useful code snippets in various languages!
+Useful code snippets and pedagogical  examples in various languages.